SCORE: A Unified Framework for Overshoot Refund in Online FDR Control: Conclusion

 \section{Conclusion}

 In this work, we introduced the SCORE framework for online multiple testing, built on the elementary yet powerful inequality $\mathbb{I}(y \ge 1) \le y - (y-1)_+$.
-By replacing the standard Markov-like bound with this sharper alternative, we established a rigorous mechanism to recover the ``overshoot''—the excess evidence from strong rejections that is typically discarded by existing methods.
+By sharpening the standard indicator bound derived from Markov's inequality, we established a rigorous mechanism to recover the ``overshoot''—the excess evidence from strong rejections that is typically discarded by existing methods.
 We demonstrated that converting this overshoot into a refundable error budget yields uniformly more powerful variants of state-of-the-art algorithms, specifically e-LOND, e-LORD, and e-SAFFRON, while maintaining valid FDR control.

-Beyond the online FDR context, our results point to a broader applicability of the overshoot refund principle.
-The crude inequality $\mathbb{I}(y \ge 1) \le y$ is widely employed in validity proofs throughout the $e$-value literature.
-Consequently, we speculate that a wide range of $e$-value-based procedures, including those in offline settings, could be similarly enhanced by explicitly accounting for the overshoot.
-A systematic investigation of these potential generalizations remains a promising avenue for future research.
+The same plug-in idea is compatible with long-horizon online error criteria, such as decaying-memory FDR; we outline this extension in Appendix~\ref{sec:mem_fdr}.
+More broadly, because the crude inequality $\mathbb{I}(y \ge 1) \le y$ is widely employed in validity proofs throughout the $e$-value literature, a wide range of $e$-value-based procedures, including those in offline settings, could potentially be enhanced by explicitly accounting for the overshoot.